Did the Notre Dame football program pay over $1 million to take an L to Northern Illinois?

 The idea of one school paying another may seem outrageous to casual fans.
 Especially a sum that is over a million dollars.
 However, the practice is common throughout college sports.
 Because many small schools are not looking to pay the cost of travel to be dominated in an away game by a more powerful school.

 “For decades, bigger schools have paid smaller institutions large sums to come to play on their home turf.
-The host typically gets an easy victory, the visitor gets a nice payday, and everyone leaves happy,” a Front Office Sports report in August said.
+The host typically gets an easy victory, the visitor gets a nice payday, and everyone leaves happy,” a Front Office Sports wrote about the tradition in an August report.

-The practice is known as guaranteed games.
-It is unclear if the $1.4 million the Notre Dame football program paid Northern Illinois is just for one game.
+The practice is known as “guaranteed games.”
+And it is unclear if the $1.4 million the Notre Dame football program paid Northern Illinois is just for one game.
 Nevertheless, college football fans should look at shocking losses a lot differently because there is also often a huge financial cost that comes with those upsets.

 Also Read: 4 takeaways from Notre Dame’s 16-14 loss to NIU, including Riley Leonard’s play